There are many natural herbs and herbal supplements that can be used for asthma treatment.

 The leaves of the herb have been used for centuries to treat asthma where they work as a bronchodilator and mild expectorant.
 Adhatoda also works by decreasing the viscosity of mucous to assist with expectoration.

 One of the oldest herbs in use today, ginkgo has a broad range of indications.

-For asthma sufferers, ginkgo works to inhibit PAF (platelet activating factor), a powerful inducer of platelet aggregator and anaphylactic reactions.
+For people living with asthma, ginkgo works to inhibit PAF (platelet activating factor), a potent inducer of platelet aggregator and anaphylactic reactions.

 Medicinal herbs that stimulate anti-PAF activity are known to assist in the treatment of asthma, allergic reactions, thrombosis and shock.

 One study showed that a 600 mg standardized dose of ginkgo reduced airway hypersensitivity in patients with asthma.

-It has been used medicinally as a cough suppressant.
+Coltsfoot (Tussilago farfara) has been used medicinally as a cough suppressant.
 The plant has been used in historical times to treat lung ailments such as asthma as well as coughs by way of smoking.

 Maritime Pine Bark

 Studies from 2002 on a standardized extract from maritime pine bark (Pinus pinaster), called Pycnogenol, indicate that the herb may be useful in reducing symptoms and enhance lung function in those who have asthma.

-Another study found that when children suffering from asthma were given Pycnogenol in conjunction with conventional asthma medication, they had fewer symptoms and depended on less on quick-relief asthma medicines.
+Another study found that when children who have asthma were given Pycnogenol in conjunction with conventional asthma medication, they had fewer symptoms and depended on less on quick-relief asthma medicines.

 Those with diabetes or on medication for high blood pressure should not use pycnogenol.

-Turmeric is a member of the ginger family and has been used as a coloring agent, spice, and medicine for thousands of years.
+Turmeric (Curcuma longa) is a member of the ginger family and has been used as a coloring agent, spice, and medicine for thousands of years.